-Credendo XS has in place adequate claims management procedures covering the overall cycle of claims:
+Credendo GSR has in place adequate claims management procedures covering the overall cycle of claims:

-- > Credendo XS has clear processes in place for the notification of claims by the policyholders.
+Credendo GSR has clear processes in place for the notification of claims by the policyholders.
 Claims should be reported to the insurer as per policy conditions.
-Dedicated staff captures relevant information in the information systems in a timely manner. - > Claims are processed and settled
+Dedicated staff captures relevant information in the information systems in a timely manner.

-- in accordance with the policy terms and conditions without undue delay - in accordance with the sub-delegation of authority for claims handling and payment approved by management - > Complaints and dispute settlement - Staff has to act in accordance with the Integrity Policy and Code of Conduct, treating all claimants fairly and without conflict of interest - According to the latest annual report by Credendo XS's compliance function no complaint about claims handling was reported to the compliance function in 2019 d) Policy & risk underwriting
+- > Claims are processed and settled - in accordance with the policy terms and conditions without undue delay - in accordance with the sub-delegation of authority for claims handling and payment approved by management - > Complaints and dispute settlement - Staff has to act in accordance with the Integrity Policy and Code of Conduct, treating all claimants fairly and without conflict of interest - According to the latest annual report by Credendo GSR's compliance function only one formal complaint was received related to Italian MGA activity.
+The Italian prudential authorities were informed.

-Credendo XS has two major business lines: credit insurance and sureties.
+d) Policy & risk underwriting

+Credendo GSR has three major business lines: credit insurance, single risk insurance and sureties.
 The credit insurance is provided on an Excess of Loss basis.
-This implies that clients are responsible for their own credit management and losses up to a pre-agreed level.
-These Excess of Loss policies insure the non-payment risks attached to the sales of goods or delivery of services.
+This implies that clients are responsible for their own credit management (or in case of a second layer/Top Up policy the risk covered is based on the credit limit evaluation made by the first line insurer) and for losses up to a pre-agreed level.
+These Excess of Loss and Top Up policies insure the non-payment risks attached to the sales of goods or delivery of services.
 Losses may arise from debtor default: insolvency or protracted default.

-In 2016, Credendo XS has widened its range of products with contractual bonds and guaranties and legal bonds and guarantees.
-The surety's team from Credendo STN was transferred to Credendo XS.
+In 2016, Credendo GSR has widened its range of products with contractual bonds and guaranties and legal bonds and guarantees.
+The surety's team from Credendo STN was transferred to Credendo GSR.

-In 2018, Credendo XS has launched the new surety product line addressed at the small and medium sized companies.
+In 2018, Credendo GSR has launched the new surety product line addressed at the small and medium sized companies.
 In the area of surety business a cooperation with a MGA (Managing General Agency) in Italy was started.
 In 2019 this kind of business was enlarged with new cooperation with MGA's in Spain and France.